morganthomas/winning-arguments/winning-arguments.md

  * An **act of speech** is, in other words, the action of speaking.
  * A **speech act** is an action performed *by* speaking.

-Here "speaking" should be taken as inclusive of writing, and linguistic communication in general.
+Here "speaking" and "speech" should be taken as inclusive of writing, and linguistic communication in general.

 ## Truth